Aquatic Physical Therapy

 What is Aquatic Physical Therapy?

 Aquatic physical therapy is the practice pf physical therapy by a trained and licensed physical therapist or physical therapist assistant within the environment of a water-filled pool.
-The buoyancy, support and accomodating resistance of the water enhance exercise and create a safe environment for progressive rehabilitation.
+The buoyancy, support and accommodating resistance of the water enhance exercise and create a safe environment for progressive rehabilitation.
 The temperature of the water prompts muscle relaxation, facilitates stretch and generally reduces the sensation of pain.

 Providence Physical & Aquatic Therapy is proud to offer one of the few warm water physical therapy programs in the Region, and the only warm water pool in Lewis County.